 Use your Atera Agents to keep your clients Safe

 Research has shown that the most efficient way to be protected against attacks is to ensure that every machine in the environment has the latest patches installed.
 If one computer in the environment is not patched, it can threaten the stability of the entire environment and possibly inhibit normal functionality.
-To this end, Atera’s agent is deployed on all your client’s workstations and is constantly and consistently monitoring each workstation to detect missing patches and potential software vulnerabilities and allows you to install missing patches in one click.
+To this end, Atera’s remote agent is deployed on all your client’s workstations and is constantly and consistently monitoring each workstation to detect missing patches and potential software vulnerabilities and allows you to install missing patches in one click.